petersulyok/smfc/docker/Docker.md

   4. The `/sys` filesystem can be accessed in the container, but the proper kernel module (i.e. `coretemp`, `k10temp`, and `drivetemp`) needs to be loaded on host side.
   5. The container can send log messages to the host's `journald` daemon (as it is configured in _Usage chapter_), but feel free to configure [other logging drivers](https://docs.docker.com/config/containers/logging/configure/).
   6. IPMI remote access can be used (see `[IPMI] remote_parameters=-U USERNAME -P PASSWORD -H HOST` parameter in the configuration file) if IPMI interface is not accessible from docker container.
+  7. Currently, [GPU zone] is not working in docker, since `nvidia-smi` is not part of the image

 # Usage